 Organizations domestically and possible worldwide are being impacted by a threat to the BIND DNS server code.
 The Domain Name System is the Internet's phone book.
-It's used to convert domain and host names into numerical Internet Protocol (IP) addresses that computers need to communicate with each other.
-The DNS is made up of a global network of servers and a very large number of them run BIND, a software package developed and maintained by a nonprofit corporation called the Internet Systems Consortium (ISC).
+It's used to

 The vulnerability announced and patched by ISC Tuesday is critical because it can be used to crash both authoritative and recursive DNS servers with a single packet.